console-helpers/svn-buddy/README.md

 svn-buddy.phar commit --cl
 ```

-Same as above, but will also ask user to select changelist to use.
+Same as above, but will also:

+* ask user to select changelist
+* put changelist name in commit message

 ### The "cleanup" command